1st Columbia River Gorge whitewater operator to earn the Eco-Certification through Sustainable Travel International.

 We understand that sustainability means more than just environmental awareness-it’s also about being active in the community.
 Wet Planet strives to build a strong, mutually beneficial relationship with our local community by sponsoring and organizing the yearly White Salmon RiverFest and Symposium.

 Wet Planet, in conjunction with the Headwaters Institute, has been organizing the White Salmon RiverFest and Symposium since 2006.
-Wet Planet's own Jaco Klinkenberg, Heather Herbeck, and Susan Hollingsworth are the coordinators for the RiverFest.
-The mission and goal of the Headwaters Institute and the organizers of the White Salmon RiverFest & Symposium is to provide education during a fun and informal event that brings together and inspires individuals within the community to care for and connect with their watershed
+Wet Planet’s own Jaco Klinkenberg has been the founder and organizer of the White Salmon RiverFest from day one, each year supported and assisted by many folks from the community.
+The mission and goal of the organizers of the White Salmon RiverFest & Symposium is to provide education during a fun and informal event that brings together and inspires individuals within the community to care for and connect with their watershed.